Church of God in Christ, Mennonite: Theology

 Holdeman's teachings on salvation and the Bible probably reflect more evangelical Protestant and Pietist influence.
 The church began during a time of widespread revival and spiritual awakening.
-They hold the Arminian position and therefore believe that a person can lose his or her salvation if they stop following Jesus, termed the conditional preservation of the saints.
+They believe that a person can lose his or her salvation if they stop following Jesus, termed the conditional preservation of the saints.
 Leaving or excommunication from the Holdeman Mennonite church is usually considered as following a loss of salvation.
 They believe that every person that has repented and turned their life over to Christ and follow Christ (born again as described by Jesus) is a member of the Kingdom of Heaven (Kingdom of God or Kingdom of Christ) and that the Church of God in Christ, Mennonite is a true visible church within the Kingdom of Christ.
 Baptism, by pouring, is the method by which born-again believers are admitted into this visible church.
+This physical baptism is the baptism of John and is a picture of the baptism of the Holy Spirit by Christ.
+Only born again Christians are baptized upon confession of faith and the request to be baptized.

 Soteriologically, the new birth is considered the "cornerstone" of the doctrine of salvation.
 It is described as true repentance from sin and acceptance of the atoning work of Christ by faith, resulting in the redemption from sin and being spiritually born again.
 Those so affected will find their heart filled by God with peace, have assurance of salvation, and grace.
 This new birth results in one's conversion from a sinful life unto a life that "brings forth the fruit of the Holy Spirit."

 In Christology, the Holdeman Church regarding the virgin birth of Jesus denies that Jesus was made from the flesh or seed of Mary and was a miraculous birth, trying to be closer to the teachings of Menno Simons and Melchior Hoffman than other modern Anabaptists.
 Eschatologically, they hold to an historic Anabaptist amillennial view of Christ's kingdom and reign, teaching that the present dispensation is the only time in which salvation is offered.